Thomas A. Romberg

-Thomas "Tom" Albert Romberg (born 1932, Burlington, Colorado) is Professor Emeritus of Curriculum and Instruction (mathematics education) at the School of Education, University of Wisconsin–Madison, and former director of the National Center for Improving Student Learning and Achievement in Mathematics and Science, Wisconsin Center for Education Research.
+Thomas Albert Romberg (December 22, 1932 – September 3, 2023) was an American educator in mathematics who was Professor Emeritus of Curriculum and Instruction (mathematics education) at the School of Education, University of Wisconsin–Madison, and former director of the National Center for Improving Student Learning and Achievement in Mathematics and Science, Wisconsin Center for Education Research.

-Romberg has a long history of leadership of mathematics curriculum reform.
+Romberg had a long history of leadership in mathematics curriculum reform.
 He received his B.S. in mathematics and M.S. in secondary education from the University of Nebraska Omaha.
-In 1968 he received his Ph.D. in mathematics education from Stanford University.
+In 1968, he received his Ph.D. in mathematics education from Stanford University.

 Romberg joined the faculty at the University of Wisconsin–Madison in 1966.
-Over the next forty years he became an internationally recognized leader of mathematics education in the U.S. As a researcher he published 30 books and over 300 research papers.
+Over the next forty years he became an internationally recognized leader of mathematics education in the U.S. As a researcher, he published 30 books and over 300 research papers.
 As a professional leader in mathematics education he is best known for two major accomplishments.
 He was the chair of the "Commission on Standards for School Mathematics" for the National Council of Teachers of Mathematics NCTM that led to the now flourishing standards-based movement in education.
-Second, from 1987 to 2002 he was Director of the National Center for Research in Mathematical Sciences Education for the U.S. Department of Education.
+Second, from 1987 to 2002, he was Director of the National Center for Research in Mathematical Sciences Education for the U.S. Department of Education.
 This was the first such national research center devoted to the teaching and learning of mathematics, and became a widely respected research facility.
 In this role Tom served as an advisor to three U.S. Presidents and their Secretaries of Education and represented the U.S. on several international commissions.